jtoy/replicantlife/README.md

 * refactor llm_action and agent_action to be one function
 * refactor functions and time, should never need to pass time
 * some memories have timestamps inside of them, no value?
+* logs, should hold it open, and output to a file